futureverse/future.p2p/README.md

 This will contribute one parallel worker to the p2p cluster.
 You can contribute additional ones by repeating the same command one or more times.

+_Comment:_ The first time you run this, you might find that the [wormhole-williams] executable is installed.

 ## Appendix